Tele2: Italy

-51% of Mobile Telecom-Service LLP was purchased by Tele2 in early 2010 to serve as a base for the company's mobile services in Kazakhstan.
-Tele2 has an option to buy the remaining 49% of Mobile Telecom-Service LLP within 5 years after the contract was closed.
-Tele2 is the smallest of three mobile operators in Kazakhstan with about 4.3 million customers.

-In December 2018 Tele2 was announced to be closed, leaving Beeline to be the only government-independent carrier.
+In 2007 the company was acquired by Vodafone.
+No longer being linked to Tele2, in 2010 "Tele2 Italia" changed its name into "TeleTu".

 Latvia

-Tele2 operates as one of the largest nationwide 2G/3G/4G MNO(Mobile Network Operator) in Latvia.
-Tele2 Shared Service Centre is also located in Latvia.
+Tele2 entered the Latvian market in 2000 and operates as one of the largest nationwide Mobile Network Operator in Latvia, including 5G services in the 3.6 GHz, and 700 MHz bands.

 Lithuania

-Tele2 operates a nationwide GSM 2G/3G/4G network in Lithuania.
+Tele2 operates a nationwide mobile network in Lithuania, including 5G services in the 700 MHz and 3.6 GHz bands.
 Tele2 Lithuania is the only telecommunications operator across Europe and Americas to rocket from the last position to the market leader.
-Today Tele2 ensure that all its customers can use high quality 4G network coverage across 99% of Lithuania and was named the Most Transparent Company in Lithuania according to "Transparency International Lithuania".
+Tele2 ensure that all its customers can use high quality 4G network coverage across 99% of Lithuania and was named the Most Transparent Company in Lithuania according to "Transparency International Lithuania".
 Tele2 Lithuania CEO Petras Masiulis was awarded the CEO of the Year 2017 Lithuania.